Polynomials with exponents in compact convex sets and associated weighted extremal functions -- Fundamental results: Introduction

-In Section \ref{sec:09} we comment on possible generalizations of the Siciak product formula, Siciak \cite{Sic:1962,Sic:1981} and Klimek \cite{Kli:1991}, Theorem 5.1.8.
-In Proposition \ref{prop:9.2}, we show that the generalization of Bos and Levenberg \cite{BosLev:2018} of Siciak's product formula only holds for lower sets.
-This shows that both Levenberg and Perera \cite{LevPer:2020}, Proposition 1.3, and Nguyen Quang Dieu and Tang Van Long \cite{NguTan:2021}, Theorem 1.3, do not hold.
-The error in both the papers is the same, the authors implicitly assume that $\varphi_S(\xi)=\varphi_S(\xi^+)$ holds for every $\xi\in \R^n$, where $x\mapsto x^+$ is the positive part of a real number, but in Theorem \ref{thm:5.8} we prove that this identity holds if and only if $S$ is a lower set.
-In Example \ref{ex:9.3} we take an example of a set $S\subset \R ^2_+$ for which ${\mathcal N}(H_S)\subset \C^2$ contains both the coordinate axes and it implies that the sublevel sets $V^S_{\overline \D^n}$ are not convex.
-This contradicts Nguyen Quang Dieu and Tang Van Long \cite{NguTan:2021}, Theorem 1.2, where they claim that for every convex body $S$ and every compact convex $K\subset \C^n$ the sublevel sets of $V^S_K$ are convex.
-All these mistakes showed us the importance of a careful study of the values of $H_S$ near points on the union of the coordiate hyperplanes as we have done in Propositions \ref{prop:3.3} and \ref{prop:3.4}.
+Snorrason \cite{Sno:2024} generalized the Siciak product formula, Siciak \cite{Sic:1962,Sic:1981} and Klimek \cite[Theorem 5.1.8]{Kli:1991}.
+He shows in Corollary 1.3, that the gen\-er\-al\-iza\-tion of Bos and Levenberg \cite{BosLev:2018} of Siciak's product formula only holds for lower sets.
+This shows that both Levenberg and Perera \cite[Proposition 1.3]{LevPer:2020}, and Nguyen Quang Dieu and Tang Van Long \cite[Theorem 1.3]{NguTan:2021} do not hold.
+The error in both the papers is the same, the authors implicitly assume that $\varphi_S(\xi)=\varphi_S(\xi^+)$ holds for every $\xi\in \R^n$, where $\xi_j^+ = \max\{0,\xi_j\}$, but in Theorem \ref{thm:5.8} we prove that this identity holds if and only if $S$ is a lower set.
+In \cite[Section 5]{Sno:2024} Snorrason shows that the sublevel sets of $V^S_K$ are not convex in general.
+This contradicts Nguyen Quang Dieu and Tang Van Long \cite[Theorem 1.2]{NguTan:2021} where they claim that for every convex body $S$ and every compact convex $K\subset \C^n$ the sublevel sets of $V^S_K$ are convex.
+All these mistakes showed us the importance of a careful study of the values of $H_S$ near points on the union of the coordinate hyperplanes as we have done in Propositions \ref{prop:3.3} and \ref{prop:3.4}.